wcarmon/docs/java/swing.jtable.md

     1. Columns resize to respond to change in containing parent
 1. When you put `JTable` into a `JScrollPane`, the header stays on top
     1. If you don’t wrap the `JTable` in a `JScrollPane`, you must explicitly add the header
+1. Managing rows is very different from managing columns

 ## Width: `JTable` adjusts its own width to fit into container